Admitted International Students

 Orientation for international students has two components:

-2. The second part is done with the International Programs Office (IPO).
-From August 29 - August 31, 2018 international students must be on-campus in Amherst to complete the in person International Student Orientation (ISO).
-The ISO covers immigration requirements, document checks, information on how to study in the US education system, and cultural/safety/health information sessions to help with your transition to the United States.
+2. The second part is done with the International Programs Office (IPO) and called International Student Orientation.
+This orientation covers immigration requirements, document checks, information on how to study in the U.S. education system, and cultural/safety/health information sessions to help with your transition to the United States.

-On this page (starting mid-February) you will be able to sign up for BOTH an NSO session and your ISO.
-Be sure to follow instructions about mandatory placement exams that need to be taken prior the the start of your orientation!
+Beginning in April 2021 you will be able to sign up for BOTH an NSO session and your International Student Orientation on this page.
+Be sure to follow instructions about mandatory placement exams that need to be taken prior the start of your orientation!

 Massachusetts law requires college students to be immunized against several diseases.
 Please see this page for more information about the immunization requirements for all students.